FitzwilliamMuseum/egyptiancoffins/_pop-ups/Egypt_popup1.md

  -
   image: 9.jpg
-  caption: Visting the carpentry workshops in Damietta -
+  caption: Visting the carpentry workshops in Damietta
-  image: 10.jpg
-  caption: Visting the boat makers in Ezbet El Borg
- -
-  image: 11.jpg
-  caption: Mariam, a student in Thebes university explaining to her colleagues the dog coffin design, Luxor -
-  image: 12.JPG
-  caption: Gayer-Anderson Musem Pop-Up in Cairo
- -
-  image: 13.jpg
-  caption: A visitor at the Gayer-Anderson Museum Pop-Up exploring the ancient Egyptian joints and making a video on how they are connected
- -
-  image: 14.jpg
-  caption: The Pop-Up Museum at the Graeco Roman Museum, Alexandria -
-  image: 15.jpg
-  caption: Assembling a new kingdom chair replica demonstration with our volunteer Dina and one of our pop-up museum participants, Graeco Roman Museum, Alexandria
- -
-  image: 16.jpg
-  caption: Rana, our volunteer, demonstrating the tools, The Graeco Roman Museum, Alexandria -
-  image: 17.JPG
-  caption: Small stool replicas children activity to understand how the ancient Egyptian stools were made, The Graeco Roman Museum, Alexandria
 ---
 From November 2023 to January 2024, the Pop-Up Museum team from the Fitzwilliam Museum began to work in association with ‘Wassla’, an Egyptian initiative